 Led by BVI, in partnership with the GW4 Alliance, this annual event is now in its twelfth year.
 It brings together vision researchers from the University of Bath, University of Bristol, Cardiff University and University of Exeter from a wide range of disciplines, encompassing Vision Science and Engineering.

-This year's event was hosted in July by the University of Exeter in the Living Systems Institute.
 Each colloquium provides an opportunity for postgraduate students, postdoctoral research associates and others at an equivalent early career stage to present their work and obtain valuable feedback in an informal conference environment.
 It usually takes place in July.